Advice for healthcare professionals:

 New contraindication in pregnancy

 The strengthened regulatory position includes a new absolute contraindication for use of valproate medicines in pregnancy for the bipolar disorder indication.
 In the epilepsy indication, the contraindication for use in pregnancy applies unless there are no suitable alternatives, recognising that in some patients who are already pregnant switching antiepileptic medicines may not be feasible.
-In this case, access to counselling about the risks should be provided (see Healthcare Professional Guide for more information) and a Risk Acknowledgement Form signed by both specialist and patient.
+In this case, access to counselling about the risks should be provided (see Guide for Healthcare Professionals for more information) and a Risk Acknowledgement Form signed by both specialist and patient.

 Guidance.
 Valproate use by women and girls.
 23 March 2018.